-This page explains the purpose of the self assessment.
-Instructions for completing the self assessment are on the first page of the self assessment form.
-The self assessment form that you must fill out is based on the Engineers Canada, Canadian Engineering Qualifications Board (CEQB) syllabi.
+This page explains the purpose of the self-assessment.
+Instructions for completing the self-assessment are on the first page of the form.
+The self-assessment forms are based on the Canadian Engineering Qualifications Board (CEQB) syllabi.

 The Canadian Engineering Qualifications Board (CEQB) develops and maintains a description of the content of generalized Canadian Engineering programs in a variety of disciplines that are commonly offered in Canada.
 These are known as syllabus descriptions.
 Each engineering discipline is comprised of two syllabi, one called Basics Studies, which is common to all disciplines, and another which is specific to the discipline e.g., Civil Engineering, or Mechanical Engineering.

-APEGS uses these descriptions to determine if the content of your education has equivalent breadth and depth to a Canadian Bachelor Degree in Engineering.
-You must meet both the basic studies and the discipline specific syllabus requirements.
-The Required/Optional table (R/O table) for basic studies shows which subjects are required and which are optional for each discipline.
+APEGS uses these descriptions to determine if the content of your education has comparable breadth and depth to a Canadian bachelor's degree in engineering.
+The basic studies and discipline specific syllabi are combined in the self-assessment forms below.
+Your education is expected to cover both the basic studies and the discipline specific syllabus subjects.

-Please make your assessment as accurate, complete and explicit as possible, since it will be used as a guide by the person who reviews your file.
-This will ensure a timely and fair assessment of your academic credentials.
-You must provide a digital copy (preferably MS Word) of your completed self assessment to APEGS.
+Please make your self-assessment as accurate, complete and explicit as possible, since it will be used as a guide by the person who reviews your file.
+You must provide a digital copy (preferably MS Word) of your completed self-assessment to APEGS.